Skip to Content

 Preschooler playing with a wooden puzzle

-The best Lego to buy is a set of Classic Lego or a set of larger Lego Duplo bricks for toddlers.
-Here are some good sets:
+The best Lego to buy is a set of Classic Lego or larger Duplo bricks for toddlers.

 Puzzles

 Wooden puzzles are of the best quality and are better for building.
-They should also have a wooden frame to fit into, like these ones:
+They should also have a wooden frame to fit into.

-When offering children puzzles, always start with ones that they have success building.
+When offering children puzzles, always start with ones they can successfully complete.
 Then, slowly increase the difficulty (smaller and more pieces).
 If a child is struggling through a puzzle, the activity becomes frustrating and does not foster confidence.

 Manipulatives